Space Launch System: Core stage

-Boosters
+Solid Rocket Boosters

+Shuttle derived

 Blocks 1 and 1B of the SLS will use two five-segment solid rocket boosters.
-These solid rocket boosters use casing segments that were flown on Shuttle missions as parts of the four-segment Space Shuttle Solid Rocket Boosters.
+They use casing segments that were flown on Shuttle missions as parts of the four-segment Space Shuttle Solid Rocket Boosters.
 They possess an additional center segment, new avionics, and lighter insulation, but lack a parachute recovery system, as they will not be recovered after launch.
 The propellants for the solid rocket boosters are aluminum powder, which is very reactive, and ammonium perchlorate, a powerful oxidizer.
 They are held together by a binder, polybutadiene acrylonitrile (PBAN).
 The mixture has the consistency of a rubber eraser and is packed into each segment.
-The five-segment solid rocket boosters provide approximately 25% more total impulse than the Shuttle Solid Rocket Boosters, but will not be recovered after use.
+The five-segment solid rocket boosters provide approximately 25% more total impulse than the Shuttle Solid Rocket Boosters.